wix-incubator/headless-components/docs/api/EVENT_INTERFACE.md

 ### Event.Image

-Displays the event image using WixMediaImage component with customizable rendering.
+Displays the event image using WixMediaImage component.

 **Props**